 G – Grub

-Things like Pringles and biscuits will also make for great munchies.
-If someone in the group can take a gas stove then you’re laughing.
-Pot noodles galore!
-Same goes for disposable BBQs, provided you are allowed to take them.
-Check the festival website or contact them to be on the safe side.
+If someone in the group can take a gas stove, you’re laughing - Pot Noodles galore!
+The same goes for disposable BBQs, provided you are allowed to take them.
+Check the festival website or contact them directly to be on the safe side.

-Hygiene is so important at festivals, simply because there will be such a lack of it.
-Make sure to get one of those little hand sanitisers that you can carry around with you and remember to keep it on your person at all times.
-Using some God-awful portaloos will make you scream blue murder and shake your fist to the sky if the sinks are just as filthy and you cannot wash your hands.
+Get a couple of those little hand sanitisers that you can carry around with you, and remember to keep one on your person at all times.
+Using some God-awful portaloos will make you scream bloody murder and shake your fist to the sky if the sinks are just as filthy and you cannot wash your hands (which is often the case).
 Sanitise those dirty hands regularly.

 I – Ibuprofen

-Waking up with a banging headache or acquiring a dodgy gut from one of the food stalls can happen.
+And paracetamol.
+Waking up with a banging headache or acquiring a dodgy gut from one of the food or beer stalls can happen.
 Ibuprofen can cover all bases and help alleviate those aches and pains.

 J – Jumpers

 Wall to wall sunshine during the day spent watching your favourite bands and artists can often be misleading.
 It can trick you into believing that a pleasantly mild evening might be on the cards.
 How does the saying go?
 'When you assume, you make an ass out of you and me'.
 Yea, that's the one.

 It can get real nippy in the evenings, so be prepared.
 Pack a thick, warm jumper or two.
 Jackets, particularly rainproof ones, will be the second stroke of genius.
 Don't get caught out by the weather.

 You've remembered the deck of cards for your drinking games (oi-oi) and you're ready to get turnt up!
 But whatever will you sit on?